awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

 ## Set Up Basic Permissions for Stack Sets Operations<a name="stacksets-prereqs-accountsetup"></a>

 The simplest \(and most permissive\) permissions configuration is where you give *all* users and groups in the administrator account the ability to create and update *all* the stack sets managed through that account\.
 To do this, you create IAM service roles for your administrator and all target accounts\.
-Anyone with permissions to the adminstrator account then has permissions to create, update, or delete any stack sets in any of the target accounts\.
+Anyone with permissions to the administrator account then has permissions to create, update, or delete any stack sets in any of the target accounts\.

 Your administrator account and target accounts must have service roles configured that create a trust relationship between the accounts, and grant the target accounts permission to create and manage the resources described in your template\.

 If you structure your permissions this way, users do not pass an administrator role when creating or updating stack sets\.

 ![\[Set up a trust relationship between the administrator account and the target accounts.
-Any user in the adminstrator account can then create any stack set.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/stacksets_perms_master_target.png)
+Any user in the administrator account can then create any stack set.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/stacksets_perms_master_target.png)

-**Set up permssions for all users of the adminstrator account to perform stack set operations in all target accounts**
+**Set up permissions for all users of the administrator account to perform stack set operations in all target accounts**

 1. In the administrator account, create an IAM role named **AWSCloudFormationStackSetAdministrationRole**\.
+The role must have this exact name\.
 You can do this by creating a stack from the following AWS CloudFormation template, available online at [https://s3\.amazonaws\.com/cloudformation\-stackset\-sample\-templates\-us\-east\-1/AWSCloudFormationStackSetAdministrationRole\.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml)\.
 The role created by this template enables the following policy on your administrator account\.

    ```
    {